alexeysp11/workflow-lib/docs/Models/Network/ApiOperation.md

 [String](https://learn.microsoft.com/en-us/dotnet/api/system.string)

-Name of the method that should be executed.

 ### MethodDescription

 Description of the method that should be executed to perform the operation (contextual name of the operation, e.g. "adding two values").